-This Warehouse District spot was borne by long-time former employees of Clancy's, one of New Orleans’s most-favored-son restaurants.
-This Warehouse District spot is a bit sleeker and slicker, but mines the classic bentwood chairs and white tablecloths decor.
-It also shares the “good time was had by all” tone of its ancestor, as well as some of its spotless service and time-honored recipes.
-The fried oysters with spinach and brie, and buttery, crispy chicken bonne femme au jus are two such signature dishes, and both belong on the table.
+Annunciation mines the classic bentwood-chairs, white-tablecloth decor, and “good time was had by all” tone we love so well in New Orleans, as well as well as some time-honored recipes and attentive service.
+The fried oysters with spinach and brie, and buttery, crispy chicken Bonne Femme au jus, two signature dishes, both belong on the table.
 A salad of abundant crab and a creamy herb dressing is delicious; and the tender veal with crawfish and Andouille cornbread dressing is a little bit Southern, a little bit city, and a lot of flavor.
-A stunning soft-shell crab special was enough for two, but too good to share.
-Despite the cool brick, jet-black stained floors, and angular black and white abstract artwork, there’s a warmth to the room that sets the mood on genial.
-And if form follows, good moods mean wine and dessert.
-The wine list is a bit more interesting, but the budino and a tawny Port will lengthen a lovely night of lingering.
+A stunning soft-shell-crab special was enough for two, but too good to share.
+Despite the cool brick, jet-black stained floors, and angular black-and-white abstract artwork, there’s a warmth to the room that sets the mood on genial, owing largely to Richard Williams, the ever-gracious, perpetually bow-tied maître d.
+If form follows, good moods mean wine and dessert.
+The wine list is a bit more interesting, but a simple tawny Port and the budino will lengthen a lovely night of lingering.

 New Orleans› Restaurant